 To all the roles I’ve loved before:

-On TV two of my favorite roles were two real life icons who my mother absolutely loved: Phil Donahue (a couple of scenes with Cate Blanchett, no big deal) in Mrs. America and Frank Sinatra on American Horror Story.
+On TV two of my favorite roles were real life icons who my mother absolutely loved: Phil Donahue (a couple of scenes with Cate Blanchett, no big deal) in Mrs. America and Frank Sinatra on American Horror Story.
 (I think they hired me because of my blue eyes and then they digitally enhanced my blue eyes so…TV.)
 My longest running TV role is a character my mother definitely would NOT have loved: Police Officer Tim Wilson, head of the local chapter of The Purifiers —on season 2 of The Gifted.
 I never thought about it this way, but I guess I was a Marvel Villain.
 A recurring guest star Marvel Villain.
 That’s pretty cool.

 Tom O’Keefe, Reel, 2026